Product updates, guides, and more

 What I did

-• On form submission, the server checks whether the field is filled.
-If it is, the request is likely from a bot and is rejected.
+2. On form submission, the server checks whether nickname is non-empty.
+If it is, the request is almost certainly a bot and is rejected.

-• I wrapped the logic in a clean Gin middleware and released it as gocaptcha - so any Gin-based app can plug it in with minimal effort.
+3. Wrapped the logic in a Gin middleware and released it as gocaptcha — any Gin-based app can plug it in with a few lines.

 The results

-After deploying the honeypot middleware in my Gin app, the effect was immediate.
+After deploying the honeypot middleware, the effect was immediate.

-Spam signups dropped from hundreds to zero - instantly.
+Spam signups dropped from hundreds per day to zero — instantly.

 Hehe

-💡 Here’s a glimpse from the admin dashboard, showing the captcha logs and the now-empty /register route:
+Here is a screenshot from the admin dashboard showing the captcha logs and the now-empty /register spam queue:

 Captcha logs